 These are mattresses that have a high density foam support core and layers of softer foam in the comfort layers.

-- Hugo: Another all-foam mattress made in Australia, Hugo boasts three foam layers to Koala’s two.
+- Hugo: The only all-foam mattress made in Australia, Hugo boasts three foam layers to Koala’s two.
+Hugo is one of my Australian Top 3 Mattresses.

 - Ecosa: Arguably the biggest brand in Australia (and certainly has the most international reach), Ecosa is a firm foam mattress.
 You can flip the internal layers around but it’s firm in any configuration.
-I actually own this mattress myself, so if you want to read my report on how it’s holding up after 18 months of daily use, click here.
+I used to own this mattress myself, but have ended up with something a bit more forgiving for my shoulder.

-While I’m yet to come across a hybrid mattress that is made in Australia, Sleeping Duck make their foams in Australia (the rest is made and assembled in China) so this is your best option.
+While I’m yet to come across a hybrid mattress that is made in Australia, Sleeping Duck make their foams in Australia (the rest is made and assembled in China) but it’s not my favourite (read on to find out which hybrid is my top choice).

 All of the companies in this article are Australian owned except Noa, which is Canadian.